StanfordPL/x64asm/README.txt

 x64asm has been used as part of the following projects and publications:
 If you've found x64asm useful, please let me know and I will add a reference.

 Stochastic Superoptimization.
 Eric Schkufza, Rahul Sharma, Alex Aiken.
-To appear in ASPLOS 2013.
+ASPLOS 2013.

 -------------------------------------------------------------------------------